codex-storage/codex-research/design/sales.md

 mechanism](https://github.com/codex-storage/codex-research/blob/master/design/marketplace.md#dispersal).
 If the host is not allowed to fill the slot, the sales process will exit and the host will process the top slot in the queue.

+#### Preventing continual processing when there are small availabilities
+If the processed slot cannot continue because there are no availabilities, the slot should be marked as `seen` and put back into the queue.
+This flag will cause the slot to be ordered lower in the heap queue.
+If, upon processing a slot, the slot item already has a `seen` flag set, the queue should be paused.

+This serves to prevent availabilities that are small (in avaialble bytes) from emptying the queue.

+#### Pausing the queue
+When availabilities are modified or removed, and there are no availabilities left, the queue should be paused.

+A paused queue will wait until it is unpaused before continuing to process items in the queue.
+This prevents unnecessarily popping items off the queue.

+#### Unpausing the queue
+When availabilities are modified or added, the queue should be unpaused if it was paused and any slots in the queue should have their `seen` flag cleared.

 #### Queue workers
 Each time an item in the queue is processed, it is assigned to a workers.
 The